Prescribing Information

 • Plenty of cool (but not hot), clear liquids (such as water or soup) that can help you rehydrate.
 It’s important to stay hydrated, to avoid losing excess fluid from your body

 • 1 cup of liquid for each stool that appears.
 If you’re feeling nauseated and can’t keep water down, try sucking on ice chips.
-If you’re not drinking enough water or notice any symptoms of dehydration, be sure to alert your doctor and treatment team right away
+If you’re not drinking enough water or notice any symptoms of dehydration, be sure to alert your healthcare provider and treatment team right away

 • Foods with insoluble fiber such as whole grain bread/cereal, raw fruits with thick peels, nuts, and uncooked vegetables